 [Figure 6a) and b): Conservation target areas bordering Weston-on-the-Green Neighbourhood Plan area.
 (Crown copyright.
 All rights reserved)]

 This objective is aligned with the core principle of the National Planning Policy Framework that local plans should include strategic policies for the conservation and enhancement of the natural environment, including landscape as laid out in policy ESD10 of the Cherwell Local Plan Part 1.
 This includes designated landscapes but also the wider countryside3.
-In addition, the Natural Environment and Conservation Act (2006) places a duty on all public bodies, including Parish Councils) to conserve biodiversity (section 40 of the Act), taking
+In addition, the